ydvankit1/weatherApp/README.md

 This app utilizes the OpenWeatherMap API to fetch real-time weather data.
 We would like to extend our gratitude to the developers of OpenWeatherMap for providing this valuable service.

-## Contributing

-Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to submit a pull request.